Local Minimum Wage Frequently Asked Questions

 The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for goods and services.

-The minimum wage in Hayward is increasing on January 1, 2021 to $14.00 per hour for businesses that have 25 or fewer employees and $15.00 per hour for businesses with 26 or more employees.
+The minimum wage in Hayward as of January 1, 2023 to $15.50 per hour for businesses that have 25 or fewer employees and $16.34 per hour for businesses with 26 or more employees.
 This applies to all employees working within the geographic boundaries of the City of Hayward, working two or more hours per week.
 All employees have rights pertaining to filing claims against employers who do not comply with the local minimum wage.

 If you have experienced wage theft, file a wage claim with the State Labor Commissioner's Office by email, mail or in person.
 Workers in California have the right to file a wage claim when their employers do not pay them the wages or benefits, they are owed.
 A wage claim starts the process to collect on those unpaid wages or benefits.
 California’s labor laws protect all workers, regardless of immigration status.